Skip to main content

 Then sign in.
 Tokens are stored in the platform keychain (Keychain on macOS, Credential Manager on Windows, libsecret on Linux).

-Maekon needs platform-specific permissions to capture context.
+Maekon needs platform-specific permissions to capture local work signals.
 The app will prompt on first run:

 • macOS — Screen Recording, Accessibility, Input Monitoring (Settings → Privacy & Security)